secret-tech/backend-auth/README.md

 ### For development

 1. Clone this repo.
-1. Run `docker-compose build --no-cache`.
-1. Start development containers: `docker-compose up -d`.
-1. If you want to update/install dependency run: `docker-compose exec auth npm i some-dep`.
-IMPORTANT: To keep your changes in container you have to commit it: `docker commit registry.jincor.com/backend/auth-develop:latest`.
-1. To run tests run `docker-compose exec auth npm test`

-1. `/tenant` POST - register a tenant.
-1. `/tenant/login` POST - login a tenant.
-1. `/tenant/logout` POST - logout a tenant.
-1. `/tenant/verify` POST - verify tenant's JWT token.
-1. `/user` POST - create a new user.
-1. `/user/{login}` DELETE - delete specific user.
-1. `/auth/` POST - log user in.
-1. `/auth/verify` POST - verify the given token.
-1. `/auth/logout` POST - logout user.

-## How to build

-### For development

-1. Clone this repo.
-1. Run `docker-compose build --no-cache`
+1. Run `$ docker-compose build --no-cache`
-1. Start development containers: `docker-compose up -d`
+1. Start development containers: `$ docker-compose run auth /bin/sh`
-1. To install dependencies run: `docker-compose exec auth npm i`
+1. To install dependencies run in container: `$ npm i`
-1. To run tests run `docker-compose exec auth npm test`
+1. To run tests run in container `$ npm test`

 ### For production
 1. Clone this repo.